dsnchz/load-script/README.md

 - Scripts are cached by `src`.
 If `innerHTML` or `textContent` is set, the script will not be cached.
 - A nil (`undefined`/`null`) container value will append the script to `document.head`.
 - Cleanup is not automatic — script elements remain in the DOM
+- ❄️ SSR-safe: The function will reject gracefully when called in server environments without crashing.
+No DOM APIs are accessed until the environment is confirmed to be browser-based.

 ## 💬 Feedback & Contributions